 - Uniform Prep

-DO NOT place clean baseball uniforms in the draws with the rest of your kid’s clothes.
+Baseball mom organization hack: DO NOT place clean baseball uniforms in the drawers with the rest of your kid’s clothes.
 Inevitably, on Saturday morning, your child will be missing their shirt or one sock.
 It’s far easier to establish a bag for baseball uniforms and hang that bag in the closet.

 - Icy Water Bottles